 Squishy Circuits are fun for all ages!
-Use conductive dough and insulating dough to teach the basics of electrical circuits in a fun, hands-on way.
+Students can use conductive dough and insulating dough to teach the basics of electrical circuits in a fun, hands-on way.
 Students can create a circuit which will Illuminate LED lights, make a motor spin, or a buzzer sound.
 Power is supplied by a 4AA battery pack and travels through the conductive dough to provide power to LEDs (Light Emitting Diodes), buzzers, or motors.

 Squishy Circuit kits range from $15.00 for a very basic kit to a premium kit for $75.00.